eng470-s23/demo-site/index.md

 Hello World!
 If you're running across this site, it's part of [a course at the University of Oregon](https://github.com/eng470-s23/course-info/blob/main/eng470-s23_syllabus.md).

-Students: consider using your front page for your white paper, and linking within your white paper to important files, like your data management plan.
+Students: consider using your front page for your white paper, and linking within your white paper to polished versions of other pages.
+For example, here's a [reorganized and formatted presentation of the material from the project log](project-log-dupe.md).

 # Project Abstract
 Write a one-paragraph summary of your project purpose, methods, and outcomes.
 Be sure to include access info for your project (or embedded content) here.